isc-projects/bind9/doc/arm/reference.rst

    format is more human-readable, and is thus suitable when a zone is to be edited by hand.
 The default is ``relative``.

+.. namedconf:statement:: max-query-count
+   :tags: server, query
+   :short: Sets the maximum number of iterative queries while servicing a recursive query.

+   This sets the maximum number of iterative queries that may be sent by a resolver while looking up a single name.
+If more queries than this need to be sent before an answer is reached, then recursion is terminated and a SERVFAIL response is returned to the client.
+The default is ``200``.

 .. namedconf:statement:: max-recursion-depth
    :tags: server
    :short: Sets the maximum number of levels of recursion permitted at any one time while servicing a recursive query.